 - Easy to clean and no assembly required

 - Low clearance between blade and sieve for efficient results

 - Hand crank must be washed by hand

 5. Best for baby food: Green Sprouts Fresh Baby Food Mill

 List Price: $15.95

 Because of how they work, food mills are great tools for making baby food.
 However, the large portions that most food mills produce are unreasonable for babies, even if you're making enough to last a day or two.

-Operation is simple and straightforward, since you only need to remove the grinding disc, place the food you want to puree (peas or apples, for example), and place the grinding disc back.
+Operation is simple and straightforward since you only need to remove the grinding disc, place the food you want to puree (peas or apples, for example), and replace the grinding disc.
 The sieve holes are small enough that you can puree most seeded foodstuffs such as apples, and the bowl is large enough to comfortably fit safety spoons, so you can feed your baby as soon as you’re done.

 - Ideal for making single portions of baby food